 Past years have left some people questioning the steering of the CTS-V, saying that it has been a little bit on the week and loose side.
 Supposedly Cadillac has addressed these issues and the steering is now much more hefty and precise.
 With GM's new Magnetorheological suspension and huge Brembo brakes, the 2018 Cadillac CTS-V should have no problems handling any performance driving you throw at it.

 In true Cadillac fashion, like all of the other CTS-V sedans, even with the massive engine under the hood and other power upgrades, you will still be able to drive this vehicle back and forth to work, to the golf course, and even take them on long trips with every luxury every other Cadillac offers.

-For all of the new CTS Cadillacs, including the V-Series, they will be receiving a new infotainment system which is supposed to add more capabilities and be more compatible with the ever turning technology age.
+For all of the new CTS Cadillacs, including the V-Series, they will be receiving a new infotainment system that is supposed to add more capabilities and be more compatible with the ever-turning technology age.
 Other interior upgrades the CTS-V will receive is a sportier steering wheel, and that's about it.
 For the most part, from the inside to the outside you will be owning a CTS except the emblems will have a dash and a V added to them and the power will be enormous.
-There will be some body improvements, but hardly notable.
+There will be somebody improvements, but hardly notable.